 You Bought Big

 Jumbo loans can present a unique set of refinance difficulties.
 These non-conforming loans typically require sterling credit and significant skin in the game to acquire.
 It can be especially tough when your $625,000 home has lost a third of its value.
 Jumbo homeowners may have to come to the closing table with cash in order to secure that lower rate.

 Paying mortgage insurance can complicate your ability to secure a refinance.
 That’s especially true for lender-paid mortgage insurance.
 Either form presents problems for the federal HARP program as well, although some lenders have loosened restrictions a bit in the last two years.
 If this is currently an obstacle, keep searching for a lender that will work with you.

 If you’re concerned about how credit or debt in general could be impacting your credit, you can check your three credit reports for free once a year at AnnualCreditReport.com.
-If you’d like to monitor your credit more regularly, Credit.com’s free Credit Report Card provides you with an easy to understand breakdown of the information in your credit report using letter grades, along with two free credit scores, and they are updated monthly.
+If you’d like to monitor your credit more regularly, Credit.com’s free Credit Report Card provides you with an easy to understand breakdown of the information in your credit report using letter grades, along with two free credit scores, and they are updated every 14 days.

 [Featured Products: Research and Compare Mortgage Rates at Credit.com]